Measuring collective diffusion properties by counting particles in boxes: Comparison to a common Fourier-based approach

 The dynamic structure factor $F(k,t)$ characterizes how the structure of the fluid evolves from a given state.
 Within linear response, \textit{i.e.} assuming density fluctuations are small, the structural dynamics are fully described by a diffusion coefficient in Fourier space $D(k,t)$ such that

-Large wavenumbers refer to motion at small scales and hence correspond to individual motion, so we expect $D(k \gg 1/\sigma,t) = \Dself$.
-The limit of small wavenumbers in turn describes collective motion, \textit{by definition,} $D(k \ll 1/\sigma, t) = \Dcoll$.
+Large wavenumbers refer to motion at small scales and hence correspond to individual motion, so we expect $\Dlargekt = \Dself(t)$.
+The limit of small wavenumbers in turn describes collective motion, by definition, ${\Dsmallkt = \Dcoll(t)}$.

-It is important to note that the dynamic structure factor bundles two contributions: correlations between a given particle at a given timepoint and \textit{itself} later in time $F_s(k,t)$, and correlations between \textit{distinct} particle at different times $F_d(k,t)$.
+It is important to note that the dynamic structure factor bundles two contributions: correlations between a given particle at a given point in time with \textit{itself} at a later time $F_s(k,t)$, and correlations between \textit{distinct} particles at different times $F_d(k,t)$.
 This means $F(k,t)$ can be rewritten as